 I suppose it’s worth trying to do something interesting with all that data, besides just look at it and wish more people were researching Sogdian.
 So, here are some rough graphs.

 We can break down publications on Sogdian by language of publication.
-Clearly, English and German overwhelmingly predominate:
+Clearly, English (purple) and German (yellow) overwhelmingly predominate:

 What about looking about both languages and number of publications per year?
 We can see that German (in orange below) dominates until just before the 1950s, with French (pink) second and only a few English (purple) publications.
 After that there is more of a mixture, and then English overwhelmingly dominant in recent decades.